karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-opentelemetry-metrics-and-dotnet-part-1.md

 It removes the need to run, operate and maintain multiple agents/collectors in order to support open-source telemetry data formats (e.g. Jaeger, Prometheus, Zipkin, etc.) sending to multiple open-source or commercial back-ends.

-It eases the integration with your apps because you only need to export your data to the collector using the OTLP protocol.
+It eases the integration with your apps because you only need to export your data to a single endpoint, the collector endpoint, using the OTLP protocol.

 ![otel-metrics-exporter-otel-collector](/img/otel-metrics-exporter-otel-collector.png)

-To send metrics into the OpenTelemetry Collector in .NET, you'll need to install the ``OpenTelemetry.Exporter.OpenTelemetryProtocol`` NuGet package on your application and configure the ``MeterProvider`` using the ``AddOtlpExporter`` extension method, like this:
+To send metrics to the OpenTelemetry Collector in .NET, you'll need to install the ``OpenTelemetry.Exporter.OpenTelemetryProtocol`` NuGet package on your application and configure the ``MeterProvider`` using the ``AddOtlpExporter`` extension method, like this:

 ```csharp
 builder.Services.AddOpenTelemetryMetrics(opts => opts